ThisIsNima01/RadioJavan-Downloader/README.md

 # Radio Javan Downloader

-Application That Gives You Ability To Download Any Audio Or Video Music From Radio Javan And Saves It Into Your Phone's Storage
+Application That Gives You Ability To Stream Online or Download Any Audio and Video Music From Radio Javan And Saves It Into Your Phone's Storage

 ## Getting Started